m0xpd/FLIP/Stripboard/README.md

 It is offered in good faith and is - as far as I can see - an accurate mirror of my working stripboard system.
 However, I cannot claim it is yet verified.

 I would appreciate either i) verification from anybody who builds from this layout or ii) notification of any errors/omissions.
-This site will be updated, with appropriate citations, on receipt of such information.
+This repository will be updated, with appropriate citations, on receipt of such information.

 # Board Size and Operation on Different Power Rails